I got gang-banged in the bathroom at my high school prom

 - The protagonist of Welcome Back, Kotter was a delinquent in high school and now teaches a class of delinquents.
 He often butts heads with the principal, who taught Kotter back in his teenage punk days.

 - Babylon 5:

-- Colonel Lochley joined the military to clean herself up after she found her best friend Zoe dead from drug overdose.
+- Captain Lochley joined the military to clean herself up after she found her best friend Zoe dead from a drug overdose.

 - Dr. Franklin is a minor example.
 He took up medicine partially to spite his soldier father.